eshat69/blockchain/README.md

 •  Regulation and Legal Framework: Various jurisdictions have different regulatory approaches to Bitcoin, impacting its adoption and use globally.
 •  Mining Pools: Groups of miners who collaborate to increase their chances of solving blocks and earning rewards collectively.
-•  Bitcoin Improvement Proposals (BIPs): Proposals for technical improvements to Bitcoin's protocol, governance, and ecosystem, allowing for community input and evolution. two key concepts related to Bitcoin's monetary policy and blockchain operation:
+•  Bitcoin Improvement Proposals (BIPs): Proposals for technical improvements to Bitcoin's protocol, governance, and ecosystem, allowing for community input and evolution.
+Two key concepts related to Bitcoin's monetary policy and blockchain operation:
 1. Bitcoin Halving:
 o	Bitcoin halving refers to the reduction in the reward given to miners for validating transactions and securing the Bitcoin network. o	This event occurs approximately every four years (specifically, every 210,000 blocks).